 The following photographs represent my chance encounters.
-If you're looking for a systematic photographic survey, I recommend the Moths of New Mexico web site maintained by Joe Schelling.
+If you're looking for a more systematic photographic survey, I recommend the Moths of New Mexico web site maintained by Joe Schelling.
+I also recommend submitting ID requests to BugGuide.net.

 The images are organized alphabetically by taxon.
-Unlike butterflies, moths fall into several superfamilies so I've included the superfamily names (ending in -oidia).
+Unlike butterflies, moths fall into several superfamilies so I've included the superfamily names (ending in "oidia").
 When you encounter a slide show, hover your cursor over the images to control them.
-If you seen an error, please contact me via the Contact tab at the top of the page.
+If you see an error, please contact me via the Contact tab at the top of the page.

 Bombycoidea - Sphingidae (Sphinx or Hawk Moths)